Bridging Wellness & Fandom

 Wireframes

-I focused on designing the stress-reducing box breathing flow and achievement to create early wins for users.
-Combining clear, benefit-driven guidance with a quick, discreet exercise and immediate rewards to encourage habit formation from the very first session.
+I focused on designing the stress-reducing box breathing exercise and achievement to create early wins for users.
+Combining clear, benefit-driven guidance with a quick, simple, & evidence-based exercise followed by an immediate reward to encourage habit formation from the very first session.

 Concept Testing